khanhdang2911/next-work-server/README.md

-# 🛠 Internal Messaging System – Backend
+# 🛠 Nextwork – Backend

 This is the backend service for the Internal Messaging System, built with **Node.js** and **Express**.
 It provides APIs for user authentication, messaging, and group chat functionality.